-Mr. Stewart's qualifications for election include his extensive experience in senior-level supply chain and operational positions with leading industrial companies.
+Mr. Stewart brings extensive experience in senior-level supply chain and operational positions with leading industrial companies.
 Mr. Stewart's service on other public company boards of directors provides him with valuable insights on corporate governance and ESG matters.

 The Board unanimously recommends a vote "FOR" each of the director nominees.